By Susan Donaldson, B.A. (Hons), Animal Campaigner

 It is a good idea to explain every category, and put an example photo with each.
 You can find example photos either online, or by using suitable photos of your pet.

 This fundraiser gives everybody a laugh at each other's photos.
 You can get an impartial judge or judges to choose the winners, or if on Facebook, you could get supporters to vote by selecting the “Like” buttons.
 However, this can be subject to cheating, as entrants can ask their friends to vote on their entries.

 With thoroughly washed hands, count numerous little sweets into a bag and post a photograph of it on your internet fundraising page.
 People then pay to guess how many sweets are in the bag, and the closest person to the correct guess wins the sweets.

 It is best to use popular sweets, and as there are many vegetarians and vegans among animal rescue supporters, make sure there is no gelatin or other animal products in them.
 If possible, use sweets without palm oil in, or at least palm oil from a sustainable source.
 Using vegan sweets means you will not have caused any animal suffering.

 The jar of sweets is sent to the home of the winner, and the postage charge has to come out of the amount made by the fundraising event.
 So, it is cheaper to post, use sweets that aren’t too heavy, and a plastic jar, so it is lighter and less breakable than a glass one.
 The Jar of sweets has to be big and impressive enough to make people want to enter, usually paying around £1 each.

 Animal charities and rescues often have stray animals coming into their care that do not have a name.
 People pay to enter a competition to name the animal in question

-State how much it is to enter and the prize can be either just that the winning name is given to the animal, or an extra prize can be given on top of that if it is felt necessary to help raise funds.
+State how much it is to enter and the prize can be either just that the winning name is given to the animal, or an extra prize can be given moreover if it is felt necessary to help raise funds.